PaulRudin/stbotolphs/docs/deploy.md

   You can also run this step locally by cd'ing to ./deploy and doing `make tfapply`

-* Once terraform has done it's thing quite a few resources will have been created.
+* Once terraform has done it's thing, quite a few resources will have been created.
 You can check this via the gcloud console.
 All the important stuff belongs to the project "stbots" (unless you changed the project name in config.jsonnet).